The Best Affordable Japanese Whiskey

 Masataka Taketsuru founded Nikka and is widely regarded to be the father of Japanese whiskey.
 He actually studied at the University of Glasgow in 1918 and upon his return to Japan was the only man in the country capable of making genuine whiskey.
 He worked with Suntory for 10 years before embarking on his own project.
 Nikka was born in 1934.

 In summary, Nikka From the Barrel is an excellent example of a Nikka whiskey and of the Japanese whiskey industry as a whole.
 This particular variety has many awards to its name, including in 2007 and 2010 at the World Whiskey Awards.

 Toashuzo has a rich heritage in Japanese whiskey making and is responsible for launching a revival of whiskey making in Hanyu City, painstakingly recovering and refurbishing oak barrels in the region up until 2008.

 Golden Horse Bushu is a smart whiskey, refusing to mess with the tried and tested formula of using original Scottish malts.
 The result is a subtle drink with earthy and nutty notes.

-If you're looking for a dependable Japanese whiskey that won't insult anyone's tastes this it.
-We like it because its loyal to its roots and the blend hasn't got carried away trying to reinvent the wheel.
+If you're looking for a dependable Japanese whiskey that won't insult anyone's tastes then this is it.
+We like it because it's loyal to its roots and the blend hasn't got carried away trying to reinvent the wheel.

 There is a massive world of Japanese whiskey out there that you can easily get lost in.
 However, if you are just getting started or just want to dip your toe in, you can't go far wrong with trying one of these high quality affordable options.